Moore House (Smyrna, Delaware)

 Moore House is a historic home located at Smyrna, Kent County, Delaware.
-It built between in 1868, and is a two-story, frame dwelling with Italianate and Gothic Revival style decorative detail.
+It was built in 1868, and is a two-story, frame dwelling with Italianate and Gothic Revival style decorative detail.
 It has an unusual, off-set double-pile, "house-on-house" plan.
 It has a cross-gable roof with a distinctive cornice and a wraparound porch.

 It was listed on the National Register of Historic Places in 1982.